 - Utilise the world class facilities provided by the CCRF to launch novel research areas in the diagnosis and treatment of common and rare diseases of childhood, with our partners in the acute sector, primary care, including neighbouring centres of excellence

 - Increase our capacity for and expertise in experimental medicine, through education, training and co-development with industry.

-The CCRF at The Royal London consists of three fully equipped flexible use clinical investigation rooms; a small patient waiting area; office space for the clinical research staff; secure storage room for active study notes and study materials; sample preparation laboratory including a centrifuge and temperature controlled short term sample storage facilities including -20 and -80 freezers (clean utility room); and dedicated en-suite, in-patient beds are also available for patients requiring admissions as part of this CCRF.
-These are co-located next to one of ward areas on the seventh floor where ward based nursing staff can support the research nurses.
+The CCRF at The Royal London consists of three fully equipped flexible use clinical investigation rooms; a small waiting area for patients; office space for the clinical research staff; secure storage room for active study notes and study materials; sample preparation laboratory including a centrifuge and temperature controlled short-term sample storage facilities including -20 and -80 freezers (clean utility room); and dedicated en-suite, in-patient beds are also available for patients requiring admissions as part of this CCRF.
+These are co-located next to one of the ward areas on the seventh floor where ward-based nursing staff can support the research nurses.
 Using beds in this way also allows some flexibility into admitting well known chronic disease patients into their speciality ward for studies.